ADA-GWU/a3-digital-image-processing-tmehtiyev2019/README.md

 3. **Verify Output:**
    Check the output directories in your Google Drive to view the processed MRI images and metadata.

-## Visualization and Explanations

-For detailed visualizations and explanations of the results and outputs for each question, please refer to the `digital_image_pre_processing.ipynb` file.
-This Jupyter notebook contains all the necessary interpretations and visual representations to understand the data processing steps and outcomes.

 ## Project Repository Structure